Optimal Algorithms for Separating a Polyhedron from Its Single-Part Mold: Introduction

 \section{Introduction}

 Casting is a widely-used manufacturing process, where liquid material is poured into a cavity inside a mold, which has the shape of a desired product.
 After the material solidifies, the product is taken out of the mold.
-Typically a mold is used to manufacture numerous copies of a product, in which case we need to ensure that the solidified product can be separated from its mold without breaking it.
+Typically, a mold is used to manufacture numerous copies of a product, thus to ensure that a mold can be re-used the solidified product must be separated from its mold without breaking the object or the mold.

-The problems that we study here belong{} to the larger topic termed \emph{Movable Separability of Sets}; see Toussaint~\cite{toussaint1985movable}.
-Problems in this area are often exceedingly challenging from a combinatorial- and computational-geometry point of view (see, e.g., \cite{DBLP:journals/dcg/SnoeyinkS94}).
-At the same time solutions to these problems are needed in mold design~\cite{DBLP:journals/cad/AhnBBCHMS02}, assembly planning~\cite{DBLP:journals/algorithmica/HalperinLW00}, and 3D printing to mention a few application areas.
+The problems that we study belong{} to the larger topic termed \emph{Movable Separability of Sets}; see Toussaint~\cite{toussaint1985movable}.
+Problems in this area are often challenging from a combinatorial- and computational-geometry point of view (see, e.g., \cite{DBLP:journals/dcg/SnoeyinkS94}).
+At the same time, solutions to these problems are needed in various application areas such as mold design~\cite{DBLP:journals/cad/AhnBBCHMS02}, assembly planning~\cite{DBLP:journals/algorithmica/HalperinLW00}, and 3D printing to mention a few.

-We focus in this paper on a fairly basic movable-separability question.
+In this paper we focus on a fairly basic movable-separability question.
 We are given a polyhedron $P$ in $\R^3$ with $n$ facets.
-We do not make any particular assumptions about the polyhedron beyond that it is a closed regular set, namely it does not have dangling edges or facets.
+No particular assumptions about the polyhedron are made beyond that it is a closed regular set, namely it does not have dangling edges or facets.
 The mold is box-shaped and the cavity has the shape of $P$ such that one of $P$'s facets is the top facet of the cavity.
-See Fig.~\ref{fig:cast-examples} for an illustration in 2D.
-Once the top facet has been determined, we detect whether there is a direction in which the solidified object can be pulled out of the mold without colliding with the mold.
-Such a direction is a \emph{valid} pull-out direction, the corresponding top facet is \emph{valid}, and the polyhedron $P$ is \emph{castable}.
-When we restrict the pull-out direction to be the outer normal of the top facet, this problem is known to be solvable in linear time~\cite{DBLP:journals/algorithmica/AsbergBBGOTWZ97}.
+See Figure~\ref{fig:cast-examples} for an illustration in 2D.
+Once the top facet has been determined, we detect whether there is a direction in which the solidified object can be removed from the mold without colliding with the mold.
+Such a direction is a \emph{valid} removal direction and the corresponding top facet is \emph{valid}.
+A polyhedron $P$ is \emph{castable with a single-part mold} if $P$ has at least one facet that can serve as a valid top facet.

-We address two problems: . \begin{description}
+We address two problems: \begin{description}